 Computer Requirements

-The UCSD School of Medicine (SOM) expects all incoming Medical Students to have a laptop (or notebook) computer with wireless access, a printer, various specific software applications and internet access.
-It will be used for information access, instructional applications, and official communications - in class and at home.
+The UC San Diego School of Medicine (SOM) expects all incoming Medical Students to have a laptop (or notebook) computer with wireless access, a printer, various specific software applications and internet access.
+It will be used for information access, instructional applications, and official communications — in class and at home.

 • Minimum Configuration: This is the least expensive configuration that will meet the school's requirements.
 It may need some upgrading after a few years.
 If you already have a computer that meets or exceeds this minimum, it will be adequate to begin medical school.